2016rshah/blog/posts/12-books-12-months-2018.md

 Shoe Dog by Phil Knight (July Bonus Round!)
 The Setting Sun by Osamu Dazai (July Bonus Round!)
 No Longer Human by Osamu Dazai (July Bonus Round!)
+Stories of Your Life and Others by Ted Chiang (August)
 ```

 See also: [(At Least) 12 Books in 12 Months - 2017](https://www.rshah.org/blog/posts/12-books-12-months-2017.html)